1985 World Series: Game 6

 A pitcher's duel unfolded between Danny Cox and Charlie Leibrandt, the tough-luck loser in Game 2.
 The game was marked by controversy.
-In the fourth inning of the scoreless game, the Royals' Frank White appeared to have stolen second base, but was ruled out in a questionable call.
+In the fourth inning of the scoreless game, the Royals' Frank White may have stolen second base, but was ruled out in a close call.
 The batter, Pat Sheridan, hit a single to right field two pitches later.
-This would have likely given the Royals a 1–0 lead had White been called safe.
+If White had been on base when Sheridan singled, the Royals would have likely taken a 1–0 lead.
 Instead, Leibrandt and Cox traded scoreless innings until the eighth, when pinch-hitter Brian Harper singled home Terry Pendleton, who had singled earlier, to give the Cardinals a 1–0 lead.

 The Cardinals' 1–0 lead entering the bottom of the eighth was the result of St. Louis taking the upper hand after two situations that were mirror images of each other: In consecutive half-innings – the bottom of the seventh and the top of the eighth – both teams had runners on first and second with their respective starting pitcher coming to bat.
 Kansas City manager Dick Howser opted to leave Leibrandt in the game to bat, but the Royals starter struck out to end the inning.
 In contrast, Whitey Herzog pulled Cardinals starter Cox for pinch hitter Harper, who then had the game's first hit with runners in scoring position to put St. Louis ahead 1–0.

 In the bottom of the ninth, Herzog called on rookie reliever Todd Worrell to relieve setup man Ken Dayley, who had pitched the eighth and would have been the winner had the Cardinals won.
 The first batter, pinch-hitter Jorge Orta, sent a chopping bouncer to the right of Jack Clark.
-He tossed the ball to Worrell, who tagged the bag ahead of Orta, but Clark's toss was behind Worrell and it allowed the running Orta to come between umpire Don Denkinger and his view of the lunging Worrell's glove.
+He tossed the ball to Worrell, who tagged the bag ahead of Orta, but Clark's toss was behind Worrell, causing the running Orta to come between umpire Don Denkinger and his view of the lunging Worrell's glove.
 Denkinger called Orta safe.
-TV replays - not used by officials for play review until 2008 - indicated that Orta should have been called out, and an argument ensued on the field.
-The Cardinals argued briefly but as crew chief and believing he had made the correct call, Denkinger would not reverse it.
+TV replays – not used by officials for play review until 2008 – indicated that Orta should have been called out, and an argument ensued on the field.
+The Cardinals argued briefly, but as crew chief and believing he had made the correct call, Denkinger did not reverse it.
 Orta remained at first.
 In his book You're Missing a Great Game, Herzog wrote that he later wished he had asked Commissioner Peter Ueberroth, who was in attendance, to overrule the call and declare Orta out.
 If Ueberroth had refused to do so, Herzog would have pulled his team from the field and forfeited the game.